Jingyi-H/cs561_dual_bptree/README.md

 ## Compilation
-- switch to the corresponding branch for different dual B+ tree implementations: basic branch: basic dual tree sx branch: dual tree with outlier detection using standard deviation jh-move branch: dual tree with lazy move strategy
+- switch to the corresponding branch for different dual B+ tree implementations:
+ -- basic branch: basic dual tree
+ -- sx branch: dual tree with outlier detection using standard deviation --jh-move branch: dual tree with lazy move strategy

 - Run the "make" command in the terminal to compile using the Makefile provided.